murthy-vmware/acme-fitness-store/workshops/azure-spring-apps-enterprise/12-hol-6-secrets-handling-with-azure-keyvault/README.md

     --object-id ${IDENTITY_SERVICE_APP_IDENTITY} --secret-permissions get list
 ```

-> Note: Identity Service will not exist if you haven't completed Unit 2.
+> Note: Identity Service will not exist if you haven't completed [Section 10](../10-hol-4-configure-single-signon/README.md).
 Skip configuring an identity or policy for this service if not configuring Single Sign-On at this point.

-### Activate applications to load secrets from Azure Key Vault
+## 7. Activate applications to load secrets from Azure Key Vault

 Delete Service Connectors and activate applications to load secrets from Azure Key Vault.